 We also encourage students to explore departmental websites and read research papers written by a prospective mentor in their search—not only will this provide a better insight into their research, it will also lend credibility to an email inquiry a student may send to a potential mentor.

-Over the course of their college careers, students are allowed to apply for a maximum of $4,500 in Honors College Undergraduate Research Grant funds.
-In any given year, the maximum amount for which a student may apply is $3,000.
+Honors College research grant funding is awarded exclusively as a student stipend, which provides $10/hour for undergraduate researchers.
+Over the course of their college careers, students can receive a maximum of $4,500 in Honors College Research Program grant funding.
+This year, the maximum amount that a student can receive is $2,000.

 As these projects often occur during the academic year, the Honors College Research Grant can include a flexible schedule.
-Students may begin working as early as July 1, and may continue working on their projects until June 30 of the following year.
+Students may begin working as early as May 15, and may continue working on their projects until May 15 of the following year.

 There are restrictions on how many hours students can work in a week.
 During weeks in which class is in session, students are allowed to work a maximum of 15 hours a week.
-During breaks, students are allowed a maximum of 40 hours a week.
+During breaks, students are allowed a maximum of 30 hours a week.

 Please note- student employees for the university are allowed a total of 20 hours while classes are in session.
 As a result, students with a university job in addition to their research grant must cap their total time to 20 hours.
 For example, a student working 10 hours at the provost office would only be allowed to report 10 hours on their research grant.